iAniket23/iAniket23.github.io/README.md

 # iAniket23.github.io
-my website
+Welcome to my portfolio website!

-made in Svelte :)
+This is made using Sveltekit :)
 [ianiket23.github.io](https://ianiket23.github.io)